Norwalk Disorderly Conduct Arrests

 If you are arrested for disorderly conduct in Norwalk, the aid of a top criminal defense attorney can be crucial in working towards a positive disposition of your case.

 Connecticut Penal Code § 53a-182 sets forth the criminal offense of disorderly conduct.
-Individuals commit disorderly conduct when they intend to cause or recklessly create a risk of inconvenience, annoyance, or alarm and engage in any of the following:
+Individuals commit disorderly conduct and can be arrested in Norwalk when they intend to cause or recklessly create a risk of inconvenience, annoyance, or alarm and engage in any of the following:

 - Violent or threatening behavior